runpod/docs/docs/hub/publishing-guide.md

 ### Presets

 Presets allow you to define groups of default environment variable values.
-For example:
+When a user deploys your repo, they'll be offered a dropdown menu with any preset options you've defined.

+Here are some example presets:

 ```json
 "presets": [